senmarutech/LumiSMile-Website/README.md

 ## 📚 Learning Source

-This project was inspired and guided by a tutorial from YouTube:
+This project was inspired and guided by a tutorial from YouTube

-- OaliuCode

 All credits for the original tutorial and guidance go to the creator.
 This project is a personal implementation and adaptation for learning purposes.